nyorain/swa/docs/notes.md

   or something
 - further gl settings: accum buffer, color buffer depth, robustness/reset strategy
+	- should probably specify something like: if set to 0 (or unsigned(-1)?) they will be ignored and just *any* config chosen
 - evaluate once again whether/where deferred events make sense.
   They can be useful for resizing/redrawing (i.e. don't handle all resize events directly but rather process all currently